 - Improved reliability: The instruments used provide valuable insights into the condition of machines, allowing personnel to accurately interpret data and make informed decisions about when to intervene.

 - Reduced maintenance time: Reduces maintenance times by focusing only on the parts that require replacement.
 This improves machine availability, boosting production and reducing maintenance costs.

 - Lower maintenance costs: By enabling more specific equipment monitoring, predictive maintenance significantly reduces corrective maintenance needs.
 This lowers maintenance costs related to urgent work, which is typically the most expensive type of maintenance.

 - Reduced staffing needs: Requires fewer staff than corrective and preventive maintenance approaches.
 As the need for urgent work decreases over time, and preventive maintenance is modified accordingly, fewer plant maintenance technicians are necessary.

 Disadvantages of predictive maintenance

-To be able to establish a predictive maintenance plan in a company; requires an initial investment in the equipment and the training of the personnel that will use it.
-It also requires strict monitoring and interpretation of results to take action quickly.
+However, setting up a predictive plan requires an initial investment in equipment and personnel training.
+Additionally, strict monitoring and interpretation of results are necessary to take prompt action.